Astralsparv/Picotron-Wiki/picotron_api/functions/scoresub/main.md

 #### `icon`: userdata u8

-The user's Picotron icon (different to their lexaloffle web icon; unique to Picotron).
+The user's Picotron icon (different to their Lexaloffle web icon; unique to Picotron).
 16x16 using colours 0-32.